 Singlehood is on the rise and Singlehood Australia is igniting a social, cultural, and economic transformation that includes single people in the heart of all decision-making.

-Singlehood: The art of living an independent and autonomous life.
+Singlehood: The art of living an independent and autonomous life without a partner.

-Singlehood Australia advocates for the social and economic equality of everyone without a partner.
+Singlehood Australia promotes the social inclusion and economic equality of everyone without a partner and upholds their right to equity, dignity, and respect.

 Singlehood is on the rise in Australia